Thiewal Lao Health Post Well Project – Senegal

 It is difficult not to deal in superlatives in discussing this project, as we believe it is the “perfect” project.
 Its impact is tremendous, as it serves a large number of people who otherwise would not have health care.
 It finishes a project that was incomplete, as the community is just completing a new health facility, but has no water to service it.
 It serves a critical need, as the facility could not function without it.
 It utilizes exactly the appropriate technology needed to do the job.
 It is extremely cost-effective; we have never encountered a well project that could be done so economically.
 It is timely, in that the facility is just being completed, and the water is needed immediately.

 Most importantly, this project validates the Appropriate Projects approach, and demonstrates its value and effectiveness.
 A Peace Corps Volunteer has worked tirelessly, along with the community, government, the Ministry of Health, and various NGOs to complete the health post and make medical care accessible in an extremely rural location.
-Obtaining the small amount of money to make the clinic functional was necessary NOW (not next week, next month, or next year).
+Obtaining a small amount of money to make the clinic functional was necessary NOW (not next week, next month, or next year).
 Appropriate Projects made this a reality.
 If any other organization has done anything like this, or is even capable of it, we would like to know it.

 Dollar Amount of Project